 The overarching programme objective is to strengthen the capacity of universities and increase their capability to participate and provide meaningful contributions as key players within the entrepreneurship ecosystem.
 Programme delivery will be structured into five components, the details of which are outlined in our Terms of Reference.

-This opportunity is open to joint applications involving one UK and one Sub-Saharan Africa (SSA) university, each with expertise in designing and delivering activities that support entrepreneurship engagement by students, graduates and faculty.
-These two selected institutions will comprise the Centre of Excellence and will jointly implement the components of the IAU.
+This opportunity was open to joint applications involving one UK and one Sub-Saharan Africa (SSA) university, each with expertise in designing and delivering activities that support entrepreneurship engagement by students, graduates and faculty.

 The Centre of Excellence will receive a grant of £700,000 which they will be expected to use for implementing IAU activities.